ID-Sculpt: ID-aware 3D Head Generation from Single In-the-wild Portrait Image: Method

 \subsection{ID-aware Initialization and Guidance}

-Given a facial image $\boldsymbol{x}_{\mathrm{ref}}$ as input, our goal is to generate a high-fidelity 3D head model parameterized with $\theta$, that preserves the identity and appearance of the person in the image.
-We adopt an optimization-based pipeline, and formulate the optimization process for generating 3D head as follows:
+Given a facial image $\boldsymbol{x}_{\mathrm{ref}}$ as input, our goal is to generate a high-fidelity 3D head model parameterized with $\theta$, that preserves the identity and appearance of the portrait image.
+We adopt an optimization-based pipeline based on the pretrained text-to-image diffusion model $p_t(\boldsymbol{x}_t | y)$, and formulate the optimization process for generating a 3D head as follows: